-Honor Societies Medical Honor Societies at UofL AΩA: Alpha Omega Alpha The national honor medical society Alpha Omega Alpha, Alpha Chapter of Kentucky, elects to membership students in their third and fourth years that are outstanding in scholarship and character.
-The Gold Humanism Honor Society The Gold Humanism Honor Society (commonly abbreviated GHHS) is a national honor society that recognizes senior medical students, residents, physician teachers and exemplars for demonstrated excellence in clinical care, leadership, compassion and dedication to service.
-Students are elected to GHHS during the spring of the third year.
-University Services Student Support Services Campus Health Services Bloodborne Pathogen Exposures In an effort to improve the delivery and follow up care of all UofL students, residents and staff who experience exposure to bloodborne pathogens, Campus Health Services (CHS) is the designated site for the evaluation and treatment for bloodborne pathogen exposures within the Health Sciences Center.
+University Services Student Support Services

+Campus Health Services

+Bloodborne Pathogen Exposures

+In an effort to improve the delivery and follow up care of all UofL students, residents, and staff who experience exposure to bloodborne pathogens, Campus Health Services (CHS) is the designated site for the evaluation and treatment for bloodborne pathogen exposures within the Health Sciences Center.
 CHS will provide all students, residents and staff with initial and follow up evaluations, risk determinations and treatment for bloodborne pathogen exposures in conjunction with infectious disease specialists if warranted.

+Immunizations

-Immunizations The maintenance and tracking of the students', residents' and fellows' immunizations in the HSC Immunization Program is essential for the safety of our patients and trainees as well as for the accreditation of the clinical facilities that the UofL Schools of Medicine, Nursing and Dentistry use as well as the training programs in Audiology, Speech Pathology and Psychology.
-Failure to maintain appropriate immunizations could lead to disastrous results for patients, healthcare workers and our affiliated institutions.
+The maintenance and tracking of the students, residents, and fellows' immunizations in the HSC Immunization Program is essential for the safety of our patients and trainees as well as for the accreditation of the clinical facilities that the UofL Schools of Medicine, Nursing and Dentistry use as well as the training programs in Audiology, and Speech Pathology.
+Failure to maintain appropriate immunizations could lead to disastrous results for patients, healthcare workers, and our affiliated institutions.
 Compliance with the program's requirements is mandatory for all students, residents, and fellows in clinical training programs.
-Failure to comply with the program can result in removal from academic programs, suspension without pay or even termination.
-Other services offered by Campus health Services include:
+Failure to comply with the program can result in removal from academic programs, suspension without pay, or even termination.

+Other services offered by Campus Health Services include:

-- Unlimited routine office visits for health maintenance, physicals, blood pressure checks - · Gynecological exams (does not cover outside laboratory charges) - · Medical office visits for illnesses - · Allergy injections - Phlebotomy services (lab and x-ray fees are paid by patient or patient insurance) - · In-office lab tests such as strep, flu, pregnancy, urinalysis - · Annual surveillance TB skin testing and influenza immunizations - Low cost generic medications dispensed out of the health office - · Low cost birth control pills - Post-exposure evaluation, and testing for exposures to bloodborne pathogens such as HIV, Hepatitis B and Hepatitis C including prophylactic medications when prescribed by the health service for up to thirty days.
+- Unlimited routine office visits for health maintenance, physicals, blood pressure checks - · Gynecological exams (does not cover outside laboratory charges) - · Medical office visits for illnesses - · Allergy injections - Phlebotomy services (lab and x-ray fees are paid by patient or patient insurance) - · In-office lab tests such as strep, flu, pregnancy, urinalysis - · Annual surveillance TB skin testing and influenza immunizations - Low cost generic medications dispensed out of the health office - · Low cost birth control pills - Post-exposure evaluation, and testing for exposures to bloodborne pathogens such as HIV, Hepatitis B, and Hepatitis C including prophylactic medications when prescribed by the health service for up to thirty days.
 Mandatory Health Insurance Requirement All students enrolled in the MD, DMD, upper division Dental Hygiene and Registered Nurses, ARNP, and the Audiology & Speech Pathology programs are required to have major medical insurance.
 The major medical insurance may be waived with proof of similar coverage.
 Waiver information is sent to students using UofL e-mail accounts giving details on how to enroll or waive the medical insurance.
 E-mails are sent out starting mid-July for the Fall semester, mid-November for the Spring semester, and mid-May for the Summer semester.
-You cannot submit a waiver prior to receiving this e-mail.
+You cannot submit a waiver prior to receiving an e-mail.
 Health Professional Health Fee The mandatory health fee is charged to students enrolled on the Health Sciences Center campus, including: the Schools of Medicine, Dentistry, Upper Level Dental Hygiene, Upper Division Nursing, APRN, Speech Pathology, Audiology and School of Public Health and Information.
 It is designed to meet the special needs of students in the healthcare professions.
 Coverage includes: